mehradi-github/ref-gateway/README.md

 # The Gateway
-This project is built with NestJS and Graphql.
+The gateway API is built with NestJS and Graphql.

 - [The Gateway](#the-gateway)
   - [Prerequisites](#prerequisites)